Governor to take Tree of Life mezuzah to Holocaust memorials

 During his trip, Wolf will visit about 600 Pennsylvania National Guard troops deployed in the two counties, speak to the American Chamber of Commerce in Lithuania and meet with Lithuanian President Gitanas Nauseda.
 He also has a full slate of cultural exchange and business development meetings, he said.

 Wolf, a Democrat, said he plans to pay his own air travel and lodging costs, and to travel with three aides.
-He leaves Sunday and returns Thursday.
+He leaves Sunday on the eight-day trip, which includes travel.

 Pennsylvania’s military partnership with Lithuania involves training and collaboration, said Anthony Carrelli, the Pennsylvania National Guard’s adjutant general.

-Note: This story has been corrected to show that the governor’s trip is to last eight days, including travel, not through Thursday.